Skip to main content

 • Proper planning to avoid network disruptions during changes.

-1. Connect to the console with root privileges.
+1. Connect to the console and get root privileges.

 2. Use the following commands to change NAT settings.